-The CESMP and OESMP will also clearly define the associated plans and procedures required to manage other significant environmental and social risks/impacts.
+The CESMP, CoESMP and OESMP will also clearly define associated plans and procedures required to manage other significant environmental and social risks/impacts.
+The requirement for these plans are based on the mitigation and management measures as developed from the Volume 2 of the ESIA.